 Several Korean visa categories require a criminal background check — specifically a police clearance certificate (범죄경력증명서 또는 해외범죄경력증명서) from your home country or countries where you have lived.
-Getting this wrong (wrong document type, missing apostille, expired) is a common reason E-2 and E-7 applications are delayed.
+Getting this wrong (wrong document type, missing apostille, expired) is a common reason and applications are delayed.
 This guide explains which visas require it, how to get one, and how to prepare it correctly for Korean immigration.

 The following visa categories require a criminal background check as a standard document: